 Missing Student Notification

-Officers with the University Police Department will obtain as much information as possible to complete the missing person report.
-They will conduct an investigation to attempt to locate the missing student.
-A copy of the missing person report will be entered into NCIC within 2 hours of the completion of the report.
-Copies will also be sent to any police department where the missing student was last seen, any law enforcement agency that requests a copy or any law enforcement agency the reporting party requests the report be sent, if the officer considers the request reasonable.
+Information about the missing person will be entered into the National Crime Information Center (NCIC) within two hours of being received by police.
+This information will also be sent to any police department near the location where the missing student was last seen, or any law enforcement agency to which the reporting party requests the information be sent, provided the officer considers the request to be reasonable.